ninjaprawn/dttool/README.md

 	-view	Outputs the DeviceTree file in a readable format --hex	Force outputs all values as hex values

+	-fix-sizes	Fixes the property size fields that have their upper bit set

 Thanks to Jonathan Levin whose code was used briefly as a reference (http://www.newosxbook.com/src.jl?tree=listings&file=6-bonus.c)
 ```